swapnilpatil7/Aws-Project/README.md

 1) What is Recommendation System?

    - Based on Users preference, it can show what user want to see.
    - For example, MAL uses recommendation system.
 It suggest people new movies according to their preferences by watching and voting movies.
    - The purpose of recommender systems is recommending new things that are not seen before from people.

 2) Reason to Choose this Project:-

    - During My childhood i like to watch Animation series.
 It is Entertaining and fun.
    - I choose this Project because I want to create Recommendation system.
 Because

 3) Pandas Methods which are Used in this project:-

    - head(), tail(), shape, size, columns, dtype, info(), description(),
    - duplicated(), isnull(),
    - sum(), fillna(), nlargest()
    - sort_values(), groupby(),
    -  max(), min()

 4) Graphs which are used:- For plotting i have used matplotlib.pyplot and seaborn

    - Heatmap
    - Bar Graph
    - Countplot
    - Pie Chart
    - Boxplot

+5) Workdone:-

+   - I used duplicated so that if there are same values present in dataset i can see and then remove them.
+   - By using isnull, we can see if there is any null value present in any columns.
+   - By using fillna I have filled all the Nan values in the dataset
+   - By using sort_values we get Highest rating, members.
+   - I used groupby where i need the reference of some other column.
+   - I used man and min get highest and lowest value.
+   - I used countplot where the data is more and to visualize it properly.
+   - I used Bar Graph to show episodes w.r.t. rating
+   - With the help of Pie chart i show top 5 genre in columns.
+   - Boxplot also help to visualise episodes w.r.t. rating of shows.

+6) Result:-

+7) Conclusion:-

+8) Future Scope of this Project:-